Bonf6059/ISA-Medieval/README.md

 - Added criopyrinth wall torches
 - Added naturally occuring criopyrinth deposits
 - Replaced texture of Stonecutting Table
+- Added genes for addiction and resistance to opium

 27/11/2025
 - Updated Mythological Traders with the new animals and object added by "Van beasts and monsters"